belodetek/black.box/README.md

 # about
-`black.box` is a Linux based VPN policy router and content un-blocker.
-It currently runs on a [Raspberry Pi](https://en.wikipedia.org/wiki/Raspberry_Pi)[[n8](#footnotes)] and helps un-block popular Internet content on all devices, including tablets, smartphones, desktops, laptops and TVs.
-It includes two optional VPN obfuscation/cloaking modes (both SSH and SSL), to enable functioning in hostile deep packet inspection (DPI) environments, as well as experimental WAN acceleration mode.
+`black.box` is a Linux based VPN `policy router` and content `un-blocker`.
+It currently runs on `ARMv7` CPU equipped [Raspberry Pi](https://en.wikipedia.org/wiki/Raspberry_Pi)[[n8](#footnotes)] devices and helps un-block popular Internet content across tablets, smartphones, desktops, laptops and TVs over Wi-Fi or LAN.
+It includes two optional obfuscation/cloaking modes (both SSH and SSL), to enable functioning in hostile deep packet inspection (DPI) environments, as well as experimental WAN acceleration mode.

-The device also includes a **free**[[n9](#footnotes)] 3rd party VPN mode, supporting a number of popular VPN services, such as [PIA](https://privateinternetaccess.com) and [VPNArea](https://vpnarea.com).
+The device also supports a number of popular VPN services, such as [PIA](https://privateinternetaccess.com) and [VPNArea](https://vpnarea.com).
 Separate subscriptions/accounts required for supported VPN services.
+VPN client mode is **free**, so no `black.box` subscription is required.

 Multiple `black.box(es)` can be used not only to un-block content, but to also establish private encrypted links between them (pairing).
 Leave one at home/office and dial back in securely when travelling or on holidays.
 Pairing mode is **free**, so no `black.box` subscription is required.